General Academic Information

 - Algebra I / Algebra I Honors / Geometry Honors

-- Health / Physical Education
+- Health and Physical Education

-- Global & Digital Citizenship / AP Human Geography
+- Crusader 101 / AP Human Geography

 - (ELECTIVE)